Running a topology

 Running tests

-A common usecase for RemotiveTopology is to run automated test cases, typically as part of continuous integration (CI).
-To enable interactive mode we recommend that tests are configured using a profile.
-When running tests it is useful to shut down the topology after the tests have completed using the flag --abort-on-container-exit
+A common use case for RemotiveTopology is to run automated test cases, typically as part of continuous integration (CI).
+To enable interactive mode it's recommended that tests are configured using a profile.
+When running tests it's useful to shut down the topology after the tests have completed using the flag --abort-on-container-exit

 :